carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 - "Special sections may be callouts or challenges; other styles are used by the template itself."
 ---

-A lesson consists of one or more episodes, each of which has:

-*   a [YAML][yaml] header containing required values
-*   some teachable content
-*   some exercises

-The diagram below shows the internal structure of a single episode file (click on the image to see a larger version):

 <a href="{{ page.root }}/fig/episode-format.png">
   <img src="{{ page.root }}/fig/episode-format-small.png" alt="Formatting Rules" />